The Future of CPM: The Move to Cloud-based Financial Reporting

 What has changed in Corporate Performance Management?

-I first began working in the tech sector in 1989 and, perhaps like many of you, have been largely involved in the financial reporting, consolidation and Corporate Performance Management (CPM) spaces over the years.
-In that time, I have seen enormous changes that would have been unthinkable 30 years ago.
 My first CPM experiences required a reporting site’s data to be stored locally, and then either transmitted on a rudimentary modem to a central location and reloaded, or even just copied onto a 3.5” floppy disk and mailed to HQ.
 Only later did centralised servers allow direct, real-time access for all users to the same data-set.
 Later still, the web meant that local sites no longer needed their own servers and required only that they have a minimum footprint of software.

 CPM solutions are now deployed and configured using one of several approaches: